material-admin/doc-material-components/text-field-examples/Android/Android-text-field.md

 A text field is composed of a `TextInputLayout` and a `TextInputEditText` as a direct child.

-_**Note:** Using an `EditText` as the child might work, but `TextInputEditText` provides accessibility support for the text field and allows `TextInputLayout` greater control over the visual aspects of the input text.
+_**Note:** You can use an `EditText` as the child, but `TextInputEditText` provides accessibility support for the text field and allows `TextInputLayout` greater control over the visual aspects of the input text.
 If an `EditText` is being used, make sure to set its `android:background` to `@null` so that `TextInputLayout` can set the proper background to it._

 ### Using `TextInputLayout` programmatically